jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 * New adversaries and risks have arisen, e.g., due to creation of large centralized information sources.

+* While communications-security does seem to be required to protect privacy, more is needed.

 In short, attacks are migrating towards the currently easier targets, which no longer necessarily include direct attacks on traffic flows.
-In addition, trading information about users and ability to influence them has become a common practice for many Internet services, often without consent of the users.
+In addition, trading information about users and ability to influence them has become a common practice for many Internet services, often without users understanding those practices.

 This memo suggests that the existing threat model, while important and still valid, is no longer alone sufficient to cater for the pressing security issues in the Internet.
 For instance, while it continues to be very important to protect Internet communications against outsiders, it is also necessary to protect systems against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of the users.